 SCERS' net position was primarily used for the payment of benefits to members and beneficiaries, for the payment of contribution refunds to terminated employees, and for the cost of administering the System.
-For the fiscal years ended June 30, 2022, and 2021, total deductions were \$660.4 million and \$620.0 million, respectively.
+For the fiscal years ended June 30, 2023 and 2022, total deductions were \$725.2 million and \$660.4 million, respectively.

-Deductions increased by \$40.4 million or 6.5% in the fiscal year ended June 30, 2022.
-The primary cause of the increase in deductions was due to the increase in monthly benefit payments resulting from an increase in the number of retired members and the annual cost-of-living adjustment paid to retirees and beneficiaries.
+Deductions increased by \$64.8 million or 9.8% in the fiscal year ended June 30, 2023.
+The primary cause of the increase in deductions was due to the impairment of the pension administrative system and the increase in monthly benefit payments resulting from an increase in the number of retired members and the annual cost-of-living adjustment paid to retirees and beneficiaries.

 The Board of Retirement approves SCERS' annual administrative budget.
 The 1937 Act limits SCERS' annual administrative expenses, excluding the costs of administration for computer software and hardware and computer technology consulting services (IT costs), to twenty-one hundredths of one percent (0.21%) of the System's actuarial accrued liability.
-Administrative expenses of \$8.7 million for the fiscal year ended June 30, 2022, excluding IT costs, were 0.07% of the System's actuarial accrued liability.
+Administrative expenses of \$27.4 million for the fiscal year ended June 30, 2023, excluding IT costs, were 0.19% of the System's actuarial accrued liability.
 SCERS' administrative expenses have historically been below the limitation.